cliffordx/legalbai/pages/RPC_Annotated___Book_1.md

 			- 3. Should be liable for acts connected with the introduction into these islands of the obligations and securities mentioned in the preceding number;
 			- 4. While being public officers or employees, should commit an offense in the exercise of their functions; or
 			- 5. Should commit any of the crimes against national security and the law of nations, defined in [Title One of Book Two](((6303188d-cdc0-41d2-8cfc-18d841ea0c40))) of this Code.
-- # TITLE ONE  Felonies and Circumstances Which Affect Criminal Liability id:: 630319a9-ae95-44fb-b4e8-e2a3c2a974d1 collapsed:: true
+- ## TITLE ONE  Felonies and Circumstances Which Affect Criminal Liability id:: 630319a9-ae95-44fb-b4e8-e2a3c2a974d1
-	- ## CHAPTER ONE  Felonies
+	- ### CHAPTER ONE  Felonies
 		- **ARTICLE 3.** *Definition.*
 		  id:: 649990c9-9f3f-456f-98c4-7c50a56bc714
 			- Acts and omissions punishable by law are felonies (*delitos*).